Tinwelint78/eBaghet/README.md

 	  #define THIRD_INSTRUMENT	SML
 	  #define FOURTH_INSTRUMENT	UIL

-GHB is Great Highland Bagpipes, BGT is Baghet, BRD is border pipes, SML is small pipes, UIL is Uillean pipes (sound only, fingering is like GHB).
+GHB is Great Highland Bagpipes, BGT is Baghet, BRD is border pipes, SML is small pipes, UIL is Uilleann pipes.

 You can define if by default the chanter starts with a drone sound: